RuneSchool/RuneSchool.github.io/_posts/2024-4-30-rune-frequency.md

 | 30    | ᚻ                  | 0.62%            |
 | 31    | ᚦ                  | 0.36%            |
 | 32    | ᛠ                  | 0.09%            |

+Weighted means that the frequency of the word is taken into account.

 | Order | Runes w/ Shortcuts | Weighted Value |
 | ----- | ------------------ | -------------- |